MicrosoftDocs/Viva/Viva/insights/advanced/analyst/templates/meeting-effectiveness.md

 This page shows similar insights to the overview page, but it displays them based on the phases of the meeting lifecycle: before, during, and after.

-When organizing meetings and trying to make sure time is spent effectively, it can help to think about the meeting in these three phases:
+When organizing effective meetings, it can help to think about the meeting in these three phases:

-* **Before** the meeting, think about who the right attendees are, how much time you’ll need, who your required stakeholders are and whether they’re available, and more.
+* **Before** the meeting, think about who the right attendees are, how much time you’ll need, who your required stakeholders are, whether they’re available, and more.

 * **During** the meeting, make sure you get started on time, get through your agenda, and enable people to participate.